Flash the Device

 Once enabled, flash encryption will automatically secure the contents of the flash memory according to ESP-IDF settings.

-For more details, please refer to the official ESP-IDF Flash Encryption documentation.
+For more details, please refer to the official Flash Encryption documentation.

 Upload Application via JTAG